dehezhang2/Notes/3103/CS3103_Operating_System.md

       | ***Trap***                      | Associated with the execution of the   current instruction, e.g., illegal file   access | Handling of an error or an exception   condition |
       | ***System   /supervisor call*** | Explicit request, e.g., file open                            | Call to an operating system function             |

-    * What must the OS do to the various data structures to achieve such a process switch?
+    * What must the OS do to the various data structures to achieve such a process switch?(steps in a process switch)

       ![image-20190125125613564](image-20190125125613564.png)